 Even if your children do not sleep, it's a good idea to limit their activity and keep them resting.
 Let them stay in bed and read them their favorite book or watch a movie.

-Luckily there are many cold home remedies for kids.
+Luckily there are many cold and flu home remedies for toddlers, babies, and kids.
 Parents can use the following tips and tricks to help kids feel better fast.

 Many medications such as decongestants can also have a drying effect.